-Our Chief Executive’s Young Advisors are aged 15 to 21 years and all have experiences of care.
-They all know the system well – what works and what doesn’t work.
+Our Chief Executive’s Young Advisors are young people with experience of care.
+They all know what works well and what doesn’t work.

 Saying our Young Advisors change lives might seem dramatic, but we know even small changes can make a big difference to someone living in care.

 Here are just a few examples work our young advisors have been involved in: